Portland City Council (Oregon): 2022 Charter Reform

 Ballot Measure 26-228 in the November 2022 election was an amendment to the city charter that moved the city away from a commission system of government.
-It removes the five-person board that includes the mayor to a twelve-person board plus a separate mayor.
-The new city councilors will be elected using proportional multi-winner ranked-choice voting, with three members being elected each from four districts, instead of the standard first-past-the-post method.
-It also removes responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.
+It replaced the five-person board that included the mayor with a twelve-person board plus a separate mayor.
+The new city councilors are elected using proportional multi-winner ranked-choice voting, with three members being elected each from four districts, instead of the standard first-past-the-post method.
+It also removed responsibility for direct management of city bureaus from commissioners to a city manager overseen by the mayor and confirmed by the council.
 Previous attempts to reform the city charter had been defeated seven times since 1913, including as recently as 2007.
-Portland is set to become the most-populated city to adopt the single transferable vote to elect city council members.
+Portland became the most-populated city to adopt the single transferable vote to elect city council members.

 The first city council elections under the new districts occurred in 2024.
 In preparation for transitioning management of city bureaus to a city manager, Mayor Ted Wheeler grouped city bureaus into five related service areas.

-On January 2, 2025, at the first meeting of the new council, Elana Pirtle-Guiney was elected council president in a 7 to 5 vote after 10 rounds.
-Tiffany Koyama Lane was elected vice president unanimously.
+Portland had officially transitioned to a mayor-council system on January 1, 2025, and held its first meeting on the 2nd.
+At the first meeting of the new council, Elana Pirtle-Guiney was elected council president in a 7-to-5 vote after 10 rounds and Tiffany Koyama Lane was elected vice president unanimously.

+2024–present

+After the 2024 election created the expanded city council, the council was informally separated into two factions, the moderates, and the progressive caucus which refers to itself as "Peacock."
+Since 2025, the factions have six members each.
+After a contentious nine-round vote on January 2, 2025, Elana Pirtle-Guiney, a member of the moderate faction, was elected council president in a 7-5 vote, with Peacock member Mitch Green switching his vote in the final round.
+Pirtle-Guiney was not an initial candidate for the role.
+Tiffany Koyama Lane was unanimously elected as the council's vice president.

+On January 14, 2026, Jamie Dunphy was elected president for the year in a 9-3 vote after a tense 10 hour debate spanning three council meetings.
+Like last year, Dunphy was not an initial candidate for the role, but was selected as a compromise candidate.
+Olivia Clark was elected vice president in an 11-1 vote, with Loretta Smith voting against Clark.